jcac2000/Juice-Shop/README.md

 * Length Constraint: The expression ${\color{red}password.length < 8}\space$ enforces the minimum length of the server.

-UX Feedback: If these checks fail, the script updates the DOM (the visible webpage) to show an error message without a page reload, creating a smooth "Single Page Application" (SPA) feel.
+&rarr; User feedback (UX).
+If these conditions are not met, the script updates the DOM (the visible webpage) to show an error message without a page reload, creating a smooth "Single Page Application" (SPA) feel.

 <strong>3.
 The fetch API and Asynchronous Communication</strong>
 Modern JavaScript uses async/await with the fetch function to talk to the backend.